mdeslaur/sys11c-power-supply/README.md

 1.0 - Initial version

 To Do:
 - Change silkscreen for regulator to better indicate orientation
+- Make sure there's enough room for the Q1 and Q3 heatsinks

 Marc Deslauriers
 2024-01-31